divio/aldryn-newsblog/README.rst

 Contributing
 ~~~~~~~~~~~~

 This is a community project.
-We love to get any feedback on this project in the
+We love to get any feedback in the form of issues_
-form of issues_ and `pull requests`_.
-Before submitting your pull request,
+and `pull requests`_.
+Before submitting your pull request, please review our
-please review our guidelines for `Aldryn Addons`_.
+guidelines for `Aldryn Addons`_.

 .. _issues: https://github.com/aldryn/aldryn-newsblog/issues
 .. _pull requests: https://github.com/aldryn/aldryn-newsblog/pulls